Kgotso-Koete/The-learn-to-code-algorithm/README.md

-# The ‘learn to code’ algorithm: An easy inclusive recipe for beginners
+# The ‘learn to code’ algorithm: An easy inclusive recipe for beginners learning on the web

 Less lies, more empathy please…